 Assistant Professor of Medicine, Division of Geriatric Medicine University of Pittsburgh School of Medicine

 Lena K. Makaroun, MD, MS is CHERP Core Investigator, VA Staff Physician at the VA Pittsburgh Healthcare System and , Assistant Professor of Geriatrics at the University of Pittsburgh.
-Dr. Makaroun's research focuses on social determinants of aging health and elder abuse.
-Specifically, her current work aims to broaden our understanding of multi-faceted contributors to elder abuse risk and susceptibility in order to improve elder abuse detection in the health care setting.
+Dr. Makaroun's research focuses on healthhealth-related social risk factors for older adults and elder abuse.
+Specifically, her current VA HSR&D-funded work aims to broaden our understanding of multi-faceted contributors to elder abuse risk and susceptibility in order to improve elder abuse detection in the health care setting.
 Her goal is to develop evidence-based approaches to elder abuse detection and response in VA to improve health, safety and well-being for older Veterans.

 Dr. Makaroun completed her undergraduate degree at the University of Pennsylvania, MD at Weill Cornell Medical College, and MS in Health Services at the University of Washington School of Public Health.
-Following her residency and fellowship, she served as a Staff Physician in Geriatrics and Extended Care at VA Puget Sound Medical Center and was awarded a VA Advanced Postdoctoral Fellowship in Health Services Research.
-Dr. Makaroun completed her research fellowship at the VA Puget Sound and the VA Pittsburgh Healthcare System and was recruited to join the VA medical staff at VAPHS and the faculty of the University of Pittsburgh School of Medicine.
+Following her residency and fellowship at the University of California San Francisco, she completed a VA Advanced Postdoctoral Fellowship in Health Services Research at the VA Puget Sound and the VA Pittsburgh Healthcare System.
+She joined the VA medical staff at VAPHS and the faculty of the University of Pittsburgh School of Medicine in 2019.